daniel1820815/daniel1820815.github.io/about.md

 Currently I am very focused on several topics related to IT Network Programmability and Automation.
 Beginning of 2021 I earned the [Cisco Certified DevNet Associate](https://developer.cisco.com/certification/devnet-associate/){:target="_blank"} certification and in November 2021 I took the [ENAUTO (Automating and Programming Cisco Enterprise Solutions)](https://developer.cisco.com/certification/devnet-en-auto/){:target="_blank"} exam.
 After a really hard study work I completed the [DEVCOR (Developing Applications Using Cisco Core Platforms and APIs)](https://developer.cisco.com/certification/devnet-core/){:target="_blank"} exam in June 2022 and became a [Cisco Certified DevNet Professional](https://developer.cisco.com/certification/devnet-professional/){:target="_blank"}.
 Now I am working on the preparation for the [Cisco DevNet Expert](https://learningnetwork.cisco.com/s/devnet-expert){:target="_blank"} lab exam.

-Thank you for visiting my blog.
+Thank you for visiting my blog site.
 Don’t hesitate to contact me in any case of interest regarding IT networks and beyond.
 I am always happy to help.

 ## Achievements